danReynolds/CS456-Notes/chapter4.md

 Now when router 1d learns about this route to x over iBGP from 1c, router 1d may want to forward packets to x along this route, and adds an entry (x, l) in its forwarding table where l is its interface that begins the least-cost path from 1d towards the gateway router 1c.

-To determine l, 1d provides the IP address in the NEXT-HOP attribute, the IP of 3a, to its intra-AS routing module, which will use an intra-as protocol like RIP or OSPF to figure out the next subnet to go to on the path out of the subnet.
+To determine l, 1d provides the IP address in the NEXT-HOP attribute, the IP of 3a, to its intra-AS routing module, which will use an intra-as protocol like RIP or OSPF to figure out the next subnet to go to on the path out of the AS.

-The intra-AS routing algorithm has determined the least-cost path to all subnets attached to the routers in AS1, so 1d receives the least cost path 1d to the 1c-3a subnet, leading out of the AS  on the route to the desired AS and it adds x and this interface as (x, l) in its forwarding table.
+The intra-AS routing algorithm has determined the least-cost path to all subnets attached to the routers in AS1, so 1d receives the least cost path from 1d to the subnet with a gateway router to the subnet containing the NEXT-HOP IP, leading out of the AS  on the route to the desired AS and it adds x and this interface as (x, l) in its forwarding table.

 3. **BGP preference attributes**: Includes attributes that allow routers to assign preference metrics to routes, and an attribute that indicates how the prefix was inserted into BGP at the origin AS.